max-l/pegdown-sbt/readme.md

 ### Note

 If you need to process multiple markup languages, you should use Brian Clapper's [SBT-LWN](http://software.clapper.org/sbt-lwm/)
-If Pegdown's capabilities are enough for you, and you like to minimize the number of dependencies, then this plugin might be of interest.
+If Pegdown's capabilities are enough for you, and you like to minimize the number of dependencies of your projects, then this plugin might be of interest.

 ### Installation